 It’s gonna look like that so you’re gonna know that’s straight out of zero and you’ll know if you’re off you can need to make that adjustment.

-When you go to purchase this scope one thing I’m gonna have to decide on is of course the reticle and this one comes with both a mill or mrad version and the MLA version which is what we have here.
+When you go to purchase this scope for your DMR rifle, one thing I’m gonna have to decide on is of course the reticle and this one comes with both a mill or mrad version and the MLA version which is what we have here.

 So we’ll just get into it real quick you guys should see the image it up here on your screen basically right in the center there.